leguims/PS4Macro.PES2018Lite/README.md

 - Rename picture name for traceability to C# code.
 - Stop play when cash is lower than 10.000
 - Display history (cash, renew players name/cost, match score, list of opponent players/level, cash earning)
+- Display debug on nice window
+- Use OCR instead of picture recognition

 ## Resources